MarcoGorelli/absolufy-imports/README.md

 absolufy-imports
 ===========

-A pre-commit hook to automatically convert relative imports to absolute.
+A tool and pre-commit hook to automatically convert relative imports to absolute.

 <p align="center">
     <a href="#readme">